For contact info, please see the Sci.Electronics.Repair FAQ Email Links Page.

 However, the Command Window does NOT need to be closed to do things in the Main Window.

 If any of the parameters have been modified in the GUI and sent to the firmware but not saved, exiting the GUI (X or Finish) will ask if they should be saved before actually relegating them to the bit bucket.
-However, even if not saved, they are still in Atmega memory as long as the board hasn't been reset or power cycled.
+However, as noted, even if not saved, they are still in Atmega memory as long as the board hasn't been reset or power cycled.
 So, if the GUI is restarted, they will be retrieved automagically and can still be saved via the Command window. :)

 Note that any changes made in the Command window before opening the USB Port will be lost when it is opened and the LCB is uploaded automatically from the firmware.